-The Company has also existing commitments, guarantees, and contingent liabilities relating to on-going construction projects of the Company (see also Note 16.2).
+The Company has also existing commitments, guarantees, and contingent liabilities relating to on-going construction projects of the Company (see Note 16.2).

-As of December 31, 2014 and 2013, allowance for impairment recognized on these receivables amounts P74.7 million.
-Impairment loss recognized amounted P38.3 million in 2013 and P10.4 million in 2012.
-No impairment loss is required to be recognized in 2014.
+As of December 31, 2015 and 2014, allowance for impairment recognized on these receivables amounts P66.0 million.
+Impairment loss recognized in 2013 amounted to P38.3 million.
+No impairment loss is required to be recognized in 2015 and 2014.